jakoch/hikogui.github.io/_posts/2022-10-24-the-trouble-with-anti-aliasing.md

 ---
 layout: default
-title: The Trouble with Anti-Aliasing
+title: The Trouble with Anti-Aliasing (updated)
 ---

 {{page.title}}